Table of Contents

 - The factory-provided sensor is only set up to detect R-454B

-When the system detects a leak, the following mitigation actions will be initiated until the refrigerant has not been detected for at least 5 minutes.
+When the system detects a leak, the following mitigation actions will be initiated until the refrigerant is no longer detected for at least 5 minutes.

-- Alarm Activation & Mitigation: When refrigerant concentration exceeds the threshold, the supply fan starts, and mitigation actions are invoked via Modbus interface (Address-50).
+- Alarm Activation & Mitigation: When refrigerant concentration exceeds the threshold, the supply fan starts, and mitigation actions are invoked via the Modbus interface (Address 50).
 Units only have one sensor.

 - Continued Mitigation: Even after the refrigerant concentration falls below the threshold and the alarm resets, mitigation actions continue for an additional 5 minutes.